 Avrom Altman, M.A., L.M.F.T., L.P.C.
-Portfolio Thesis Advisor 1.25" On behalf of the thesis committee, I accept this paper as partial fulfillment of the
+Portfolio Thesis Advisor

+On behalf of the thesis committee, I accept this paper as partial fulfillment of the requirements for Master of Arts in Counseling Psychology.

 Gioia Jacobson, M.A., L.M.F.T.
 Research Associate